-The MGH Institute, which is accredited by the New England Association of Schools and Colleges, has more than 1,400 full- and part-time students.
-A Masters in Physician Assistant Studies is the school's newest offering, the first class starting in May 2015.
+The MGH Institute, which is accredited by the New England Association of Schools and Colleges, has more than 1,500 full- and part-time students.
+SInce its founding in 1977 by Massachusetts General Hospital, it has produced almost 6,700 graduates.

 The MGH Institute believes that knowledge begins with discovery through research.
 The Institute’s faculty engage in original clinical research – much of it collaborative and interprofessional – aimed at ultimately improving the prevention, diagnosis, and treatment of human disorders and disabilities.

-All of our programs promote interprofessional teamwork and offer personalized attention in a rigorous, collaborative learning environment that is driven by our faculty's professional expertise and scholarly accomplishments.
+All academic programs promote interprofessional teamwork through the school's unique IMPACT Practice module and offer personalized attention in a rigorous, collaborative learning environment that is driven by our faculty's professional expertise and scholarly accomplishments.
 The academic experience is further enriched by the diversity of our students' backgrounds and life experiences.